dlwicksell/nodem/README.md

 'global' or 'local', and 'subscripts' or 'arguments'.
-The APIs that currently support both synchronous and asynchronous operation, as well as accepting arguments passed by-position, are: 'data', 'get', 'set', 'kill', 'order', 'previous', 'nextNode', 'previousNode', 'increment', 'function' and 'procedure'.
-In order to use the asynchronous versions of those APIs, you must pass a JavaScript function, taking two arguments - 'error' and 'result', as the last argument to the API.
+The APIs that currently support both synchronous and asynchronous operation, as well as accepting arguments passed by-position, are: 'data', 'get', 'set', 'kill', 'order', 'previous', 'nextNode', 'previousNode', 'increment', 'lock', 'unlock', 'function', and 'procedure'.
+In order to use the asynchronous versions of those APIs, you must pass a JavaScript function, taking two arguments - conventionally 'error' and 'result' - as the last argument to the API.
 When passing arguments to those APIs by-position, the first argument would be the global, local, or intrinsic special variable (only supported in the 'get' and 'set' APIs) string, and the next set of arguments would be each subscript (or function/procedure argument), separated as a different argument.
 In order to specify an intrinsic special variable (in the 'get' or 'set' API) when passing arguments inside of a JavaScript object, use the 'local' property, and preface the name with a '$'.
 For the 'set' API, the last non-function argument would be treated as the data to set into the node.
-Asynchronous, and call by-position, support for the rest of the API ('version', 'merge', 'lock', 'unlock', 'globalDirectory', and 'localDirectory') is coming soon.
+Asynchronous support for the rest of the API ('version', 'merge', 'globalDirectory', and 'localDirectory') is coming soon.

 Nodem uses the YottaDB and GT.M C Call-in interface.
 YottaDB has released a faster, low-level database access API, with version r1.20, called the SimpleAPI.
-Nodem uses YottaDB's SimpleAPI for the 'data', 'get', 'set', 'kill', 'order', 'previous', 'nextNode', 'previousNode', and 'increment' APIs, when it is available, and falls back to the Call-in interface when it is not.
+Nodem uses YottaDB's SimpleAPI for the 'data', 'get', 'set', 'kill', 'order', 'previous', 'nextNode', 'previousNode', 'increment', 'lock', and 'unlock' APIs, when it is available, and falls back to the Call-in interface when it is not.
-SimpleAPI support for the rest of the API ('lock', and 'unlock'), as applicable, is coming soon.

-Nodem now supports the Worker Threads [API][worker-threads], for both synchronous and asynchronous APIs.
+Nodem now supports the Worker Threads [API][worker-threads], for both synchronous and asynchronous calls.
 Since YottaDB and GT.M are single-threaded, opening and closing a connection to their database and runtime, should only be done once per process lifetime.
 Nodem's 'open' and 'close' APIs will only work when called from the main thread of the process.
 In order to work with the